shaik1002/biggitlabbomb/doc/development/secure_coding_guidelines.md

 ### Best Practices

-In order to prevent this from happening, it is recommended to use the method `user.is_a?(User)` to make sure it returns `true` when we are expecting to deal with a `User` object.
+In order to prevent this from happening, it is recommended to use the method `user.is_a?(::Gitlab::Auth::User)` to make sure it returns `true` when we are expecting to deal with a `User` object.
 This could prevent the ID confusion from the method `find_user_from_sources` mentioned above.
 Below code snippet shows the fixed code after applying the best practice to the vulnerable code above.

 ```ruby
       def find_current_user!